alexboia/WP-Trip-Summary/CONTRIBUTING.md

 ### Translating user interface strings

-Usually, the way you translate user interface strings is by installing [POEdit](https://poedit.net/), loading the provide .pot file and, on that basis, provide the translation for the language you want.
+The way you translate user interface strings is by installing [POEdit](https://poedit.net/), loading the provide .pot file and, on that basis, provide the translation for the language you want.
 [See this guide for an example](https://wplang.org/translate-theme-plugin/).
 The result is a .mo file and a .po file, which you then commit and create a pull request.